Dantali0n/OpenCSD/README.md

 ### Progress Report

-- Week 1 -> Goal: get fuse-lfs working with libfuse [X] Add libfuse, fuse-lfs and rocksdb as dependencies [X] Create custom libfuse fork to support non-privileged installation [X] Configure CMake to install libfuse
+- Week 1 -> Goal: get fuse-lfs working with libfuse
+  - [X] Add libfuse, fuse-lfs and rocksdb as dependencies
+  - [X] Create custom libfuse fork to support non-privileged installation
+  - [X] Configure CMake to install libfuse
-  [X] Configure environment script to setup pkg-config path [X] Use Docker in Docker (dind) to build docker image for Gitlab CI pipeline [X] Investigate and document how to debug fuse filesystems [X] Determine and document RocksDB required syscalls [X] Setup persistent memory that can be shared across processes
+  - [X] Configure environment script to setup pkg-config path
+  - [X] Use Docker in Docker (dind) to build docker image for Gitlab CI pipeline
+  - [X] Investigate and document how to debug fuse filesystems
+  - [X] Determine and document RocksDB required syscalls
+  - [X] Setup persistent memory that can be shared across processes
-    [ ] Split into daemon and client modes
+    - [ ] Split into daemon and client modes
 - Week 2 -> Goal get a working LFS filesystem
-  [ ] Get a working LFS filesystem using FUSE
+  - [ ] Get a working LFS filesystem using FUSE
-  [ ] Create solid digital logbook to track discussions
+  - [X] Create solid digital logbook to track discussions
+- Week 3 -> Investigate FUSE I/O calls and fadvise
+  - [ ] Create FUSE LFS path to inode function.
+  - [ ] Setup research questions in thesis.

 ### Logbook